alexanderroidl/fredy/README.md

 </p>

 ## Understanding the fundamentals
-There are 3 important parts in Fredy, that you need to understand to leverage the full power of _Fredy_.
+There are three important parts in Fredy, that you need to understand to leverage the full power of _Fredy_.

 #### Provider
 _Fredy_ supports multiple services.
 Immonet, Immowelt and Ebay are just a few examples.
 Those services are called providers within _Fredy_.
 When creating a new job, you can choose one or more providers.